cisco-outshift-ai-agents/caipe-workshop-mars-colony/102-mission2.md

 ## Overview

-🚀 **Mission Status**: As a newly arrived Mars colonist, your first assignment is to manage the colony's biological companions and supply systems.
+🚀 **Mission Status**: As a newly arrived Mars Inhabitant, your first assignment is to manage the colony's biological companions and supply systems.

 In this mission, you'll deploy a standalone Petstore AI agent to handle critical colony operations:

 * **🐾 Companion Management**: Track, care for, and manage colony animals that boost morale and assist with tasks
 * **📦 Supply Operations**: Monitor inventory, process resource orders, and analyze colony logistics
-* **👨‍🚀 Colonist Management**: Maintain records and manage access for fellow Mars inhabitants
+* **👨‍🚀 Inhabitant Management**: Maintain records and manage access for fellow Mars inhabitants
 * **🔍 Smart Search**: Efficiently locate animals and supplies using advanced filtering systems
 * **⚡ Response Optimization**: Handle large datasets crucial for colony survival without system overload